 If you’re driving down a road and see a gorgeous beach don’t be afraid to go there.
 All the beaches in Anguilla are public.
 Even if there is a hotel on the beach there have to have public beach access.
 When we visited Cap Jucula they had a special parking lot for public beach access guests and designated paths.
 Just ask someone where the public beach access path is, they will point you in the right direction.
 If you want epic photos like above invest in drone, click here for my drone guide.

 Some of the best adventures are the ones that weren’t planned at all.
 Getting lost is fun!
 You discover places you never heard of and possibly aren’t even on the map.
 I don’t think you can truly get lost on the small island of Anguilla.
 We found one of the best restaurants in Anguilla while “lost.”

 The only traffic jam on the island will be caused by goats.
 Not joking!
 Just stop and let these little guys cross the road safely.

 13. You Won’t Use Much Gas

 We had to have driven around the island literally 5 times by the time we had to return our Anguilla rental car.
+We were on a mission to see all the Anguilla attractions.
 There are two gas stations on the road right down to Blowing Point Terminal.
 We only used 4 gallons of gas for our entire trip, which costs us roughly $25.

 Have you rented a car in Anguilla?
 Do you have any tips for renting a car or driving in Anguilla?